^

 Electrophoresis

-The electric field of UHF
+UHF electric field

 Inductothermy

-Ultrahigh-frequency electromagnetic field (microwave therapy)
+Ultra-high-frequency electromagnetic field (microwave therapy)

 Applications, acupuncture

-Very important is the training of diaphragmatic breathing in the supine or standing position.
-The patient stands with widely spaced legs; drawing his hands to the sides, takes a breath, then, moving his hands forward and leaning down, produces a slow exhalation, during which it is necessary to draw in the abdominal muscles.
+Training of diaphragmatic breathing in a lying or standing position is of great importance.
+The patient stands with legs wide apart; moving his arms to the sides, he inhales, then, moving his arms forward and bending down, he exhales slowly, during which he should draw in the abdominal muscles.

-Massage of a difficult cell
+Massage of the difficult cell

-Chest massage significantly improves microcirculation in the lungs, drainage function of the bronchi, promotes resorption of inflammatory infiltration in the lungs.
+Chest massage significantly improves microcirculation in the lungs, drainage function of the bronchi, promotes the resorption of inflammatory infiltration in the lungs.
 Massage is used at all stages of the disease, taking into account body temperature, intoxication, and the state of the cardiovascular system.

 You are reporting a typo in the following text: